polarsignals/docs/docs/dotnet.md

 # .NET Support

-In order for the Polar Signals Agent to be able to profile .NET code, the `DOTNET_PerfMapEnabled=1` environment variable needs to be set.
+In order for the Polar Signals Agent to be able to profile .NET code, the `DOTNET_PerfMapEnabled=3` and `DOTNET_EnableWriteXorExecute=0` environment variables need to be set.

 ## Troubleshooting